 ‘Gimme money. £60.’

 Edward handed over the cash without even asking whether it was a new tyre or part-worn he was getting.
-The attendant stared at him a moment with his cigarette clamped between his thin lips, before disappearing between the rubber pillars and into the garage.
+The attendant stared at him a moment with his cigarette clamped between his thin lips.
+He exhaled a puff of smoke and disappeared between the rubber pillars.

-Edward looked back towards the Bentley to see the handsome man emerging from an unmarked unit with an older, untidier man.
+Edward looked back towards the Bentley to see the man emerging from an unmarked unit with an older, untidier man.
 The old chap looked bewildered by his surroundings and at his suit, which looked even worse than Edward’s.
-When the handsome man opened the door of the Bentley for him, the old man refused to get in.
-Edward watched the handsome man prove that it was safe by getting in himself, closing the door and getting out again.
-He repeated this performance a few times before the old man finally agreed to get in.
+When the young man opened the door of the Bentley for him, the old man refused to get in.
+Edward watched the young man prove that it was safe by getting in himself, closing the door and getting out again.
+He repeated this performance a few times before the old man finally agreed to oblige.

 Edward followed after them, forfeiting his spare tyre.

 The Bentley pulled up outside Chloe Nicholls’ home address.
 For all he knew, the handsome man could be her lover and her pimp, and the old man was her newest client.
-He’d seen it before with sexual-compulsives: certainly personality types would turn their affliction to their financial benefit by selling their bodies.
+He’d seen it before with sexual-compulsives.
+Certain personality types would turn their affliction into financial gain.
 The doctor could hardly fault their logic, but Chloe Nicholls didn’t need the money and she wasn’t the type.

-The two men knocked at the front door of her detached cottage in Hampstead, and she answered in an evening dress.
-She shook hands with the old man and welcomed him inside, whilst the handsome man bid her goodbye and walked back to his Bentley.
+The two men knocked at the front door of her detached cottage in Hampstead until Chloe answered in an evening dress.
+She shook hands with the old man and welcomed him inside, whilst the handsome man bid her goodbye and walked back to his car.

-Edward waited there all night for a sign of what might have been taking place inside the house, but none came.
-He heard the occasional bursts of music and laughter, but apart from that, at 4 a.m. there was only the sound of rain on the leaves of the trees outside her house.
+Edward waited there all night for a sign of what might have been taking place inside the house.
+He heard the occasional bursts of music and laughter, but by 4 a.m. there was only the sound of rain in the trees outside her house.